claudio-silva/grunt-angular-builder/README.md

 **WARNING: this project is in a early state.
 It's not recommended for use yet!**

-### Features
+## Features

+#### Javascript dependency management

 1. Allows you to structure your project in almost any file/directory organization you want.
     - Each angular module can be spread over many source files, over many directories.
     - The only restriction is: you can't mix declarations for multiple modules in the same file.

 - The build tool analyzes your code to determine which modules there are and which dependencies they have.
     - Code from unused modules is excluded from the build.
 This allows you to include large libraries in your project but use only the parts you need.

 - The build tool assembles each module's source code into a single continuous code block per module.
     - In the process, some code may be transformed in order to:
         1. remove redundant module declarations;
         - group, under the same context, code for the same module coming from multiple files;
         - rearrange private module code to keep it under the same isolated context;
         - make sure no leakage to the global context occurs.

 - All required modules are assembled in the correct loading order.

+#### Stylesheets dependency management

-- CSS stylesheets required by each module are concatenated into a single release file.
+1. CSS stylesheets required by each module are concatenated into a single release file.
+    - Only stylesheets referenced by modules included directly or indirectly in the application are included in the build.
+    - The stylesheets are assembled in the same order as the modules loading order.

+#### Assets management

-- Assets referred to on the included stylesheets are copied to a release location.
-All reative URLs on the release stylesheet will remain valid.
+1. Assets referred to on the included stylesheets are copied to a release location.
+All relative URLs on the assembled stylesheet will remain valid.
     - Under that location, you may group assets by module or put them all under the same folder.
 Use any organization you like.

 - On debug builds, no assemblage or copying are performed but, instead, code is generated to make the browser read the original source files, in the correct loading order.
     - This allows debugging in the browser and faster write-save-refresh cycles.
-    - You may continue editing your files without rebuilding (unless you create a new file or change module dependencies).
+    - You may continue editing your files and refreshing the browser without rebuilding (unless you create a new file or change module dependencies).

+#### Other features

-**Note:** this plugin **does not** minify the resulting files.
-It preserves the original formatting and comments, so that the resulting files can be distributed as human-friendly source code.
+1. This plugin **does not** minify the generated files.
+It preserves the original formatting and comments of the original files, so that the generated files can be distributed as human-friendly source code.
-Minification should be handled by other plugins.
+    - Minification / optimization should be handled by other Grunt plugins.

+---

 ### Status

-The javascript source analyser / builder is implemented, although further testing is needed.
+The javascript source analyzer / builder is implemented, although further testing is needed.

 **The project is under active development.** More functionality will be available very soon.

-### TO DO
+### Roadmap

+The next steps are:

-- CSS builder.
+1. CSS builder.
 - Assets builder.
-- Improved documentation.

 ---